solana-mobile/solana-mobile-doc-site/docs/dapp-publishing/publishing-a-pwa.md

 :::tip

-If you are seeing the browser navigation bar at the top of the app, your Digital Asset Links might not be correctly published.
+If you are seeing the browser navigation bar at the top of the app, your app's Digital Asset Links might not be configured correctly.

 Double check that you followed Step 4 and have correctly published your app's SHA256 fingerprint.